Kevin Gillespie (monsignor)

-Kevin Gillespie (/ɡᵻˈlɛspi/ ghih-LES-pee; born 1972/3) is an Irish priest who since 20 August 2018 serves as Vicar Forane and Administrator of the Roman Catholic Diocese of Raphoe's Cathedral Parish of Conwal and Leck.
-Having spent much time at the Vatican and worked closely with two Popes (Benedict XVI and Francis), he has been mentioned as a possible future Bishop of Raphoe.
+The Rt.
+Rev. Kevin Monsignor Gillespie (/ɡᵻˈlɛspi/ ghih-LES-pee; born 1972/3) is an Irish priest who since 20 August 2018 serves as Vicar Forane and Administrator of the Roman Catholic Diocese of Raphoe's Cathedral Parish of Conwal and Leck.
+Having spent much time at the Vatican and having worked closely with two Popes (Benedict XVI and Francis), the Monsignor has been mentioned as a possible future Bishop of Raphoe.

 Biography

-Gillespie was educated at St Eunan's College.
+Monsignor Gillespie was educated at St Eunan's College.
 His surname (Gillespie) translates as "Devotee of the Bishop".
 He is originally from Gaoth Dobhair.
 The youngest of six children, his eldest sister (Sorcha) visited him each spring during his time in Rome.

 Gillespie's ordination came in 1999.
 Following his ordination at St. Eunan's Cathedral, he returned to his native Gaoth Dobhair where the "people of Gweedore gave a tumultuous and warm welcome to Father Kevin Gillespie."
 He was posted to the rural parish of Fintown after being ordained.
 He served there for five years before being appointed to the Cathedral parish in Letterkenny for a further five years.
-Fr.
+The then Fr.
 Gillespie served for a time as Director of the Raphoe Diocesan Pilgrimage to Fatima.
 While based in Letterkenny, Fr.
 Gillespie recorded the recitation of the Sorrowful Mysteries of the Rosary as part of the CD 'An Paidrín Páirteach.'
 The CD subsequently earned a gold disc, which was presented to Bishop Philip Boyce on February 1, 2007.
 Fr.
 Gillespie moved to Rome in 2008, where he worked for the Congregation for the Clergy.
 He then returned to Ireland and was based at the Cathedral of St Eunan and St Columba in 2017, where he served as Curate.
-He was appointed as Administrator of the Cathedral by Bishop Alan McGuckian, SJ, in 2018.
+He was appointed as Administrator of the cathedral by Bishop Alan McGuckian, SJ, in 2018.